franciscoxavier04/pm-BIM/docs/development/migrations/README.md

 3. Perform the squashing process
 4. Run `rails db:drop db:create db:migrate` again to generate a new `structure.sql` file
 5. Compare the two structure files (e.g., using `diff`) - there should be no differences.
 This includes known shortcomings.
 The shortcomings could be addressed in separate migrations.

+## Particularities

+good_job creates migration files when it is upgraded.
+It does so simply by looking for the existence of migration files with expected names.
+Removing the files as it is done for other migrations would therefore only lead to the file being recreated with a different timestamp once good_job is upgraded.
+To prevent that from happening, good_job's migration files are not removed.
+But they are emptied out and their contents moved to `tables` classes just like it is done for squashed migrations.